Muggyfox1/Web-apps-and-sketches/README.md

 # Apps made with HTML, CSS, JavaScript(HCJ).
-A repo for apps I made using HTML, CSS, and Javascript.
+A repo for web apps/sketches I made using HTML, CSS, and Javascript.